nikospara/realworld-v2/Conventions.md

 ## Data objects

 1. Give the entity the name of the domain with the `-Entity` suffix, e.g. `UserEntity`
-2. Name the model interface after the domain, adding the suffix -Data, e.g. `UserData`
+2. Name the model interface after the domain, adding the suffix -Data, e.g. `UserData`.
+Use the `-Data` suffix for types that are input to business logic, even if they do not correspond to domain types.
-3. Name concrete implementations of domain objects that act as arguments to the APIs after the domain with the -Param suffix, e.g. `UserParam`
+3. Name concrete implementations of domain objects that act as arguments to the APIs after the domain with the `-Param` suffix, e.g. `UserParam`
+4. Name classes that are (more or less) full representations of a domain object to an external API with the `-Dto` suffix, e.g. `ArticleSearchResultDto`
+    - **What is the difference between `-Param` and `-Dto`?**
+        1. `-Param` is *input* to an API, when the data differ significantly from the domain object
+        2. `-Dto` can be *both input and output*, both when there is no relevant domain object for the transferred data, or when the information we need to transfer closely matches the structure of the domain object.

 ## Tests